Tame symmetric algebras of period four with small Gabriel quivers: Preliminaries

 By a quiver we mean a quadruple $Q=(Q_0,Q_1,s,t)$, where $Q_0$ is a finite set of vertices, $Q_1$ a finite set of arrows and $s,t:Q_1\to Q_0$ functions assigning to every arrow $\alpha$ its source $s(\alpha)$ and target $t(\alpha)$.
 For a quiver $Q$, we denote by $KQ$ the {\it path algebra} of $Q$, whose $K$-basis is given by all paths of length $\geqslant 0$ in $Q$.
 Recall that the Jacobson radical of $KQ$ is the ideal $R_Q$ of $KQ$ generated by all paths of length $\geqslant 1$, and an ideal $I$ of $KQ$ is called {\it admissible}, provided that $R_Q^m\subseteq I \subseteq R_Q^2$, for some $m\geqslant 2$.
 Moreover, the trivial paths $\ve_i$ (of length $0$) at vertices $i\in Q_0$ form a complete set of (pairwise orthogonal) primitive idempotents of $KQ$ with $\sum_{i\in Q_0}\ve_i$ being the identity of $KQ$.
 We assume further that the vertices of a quiver $Q$ are always labeled with numbers $1,\dots,n$, i.e. $Q_0=\{1,\dots,n\}$.

 If $Q$ is a quiver and $I$ an admissible ideal $I$ of $KQ$, then $(Q,I)$ is said to be a {\it bound quiver}, and the associated quotient algebra $KQ/I$ is called a {\it bound quiver algebra}.
-Any algebra $\Lambda$ over an algebraically closed field admits a presentation as a bound quiver algebra, that is, there is an isomorphism $\Lambda\cong KQ/I$, for some bound quiver $(Q,I)$.
+Any algebra $\Lambda$ over an algebraically closed field admits a presentation as a bound quiver algebra $\Lambda\cong KQ/I$.
 In this case, the cosets $e_i=\varepsilon_i+I\in \La$ form a complete set of primitive orthogonal idempotents of $\La$ and $\sum_{i\in Q_0}e_i$ is the identity of $\Lambda$.
 For a path $w$ in $Q$, we will write $w\prec I$, if $w$ appears as a summand in one of the relations $\rho_1,\dots,\rho_n$ forming a set of minimal generators of $I$.

 We recall that for any algebra $\La$ and a complete set of primitive orthogonal idempotents $e_i$, $i\in\{1,\dots,n\}$, with $\sum e_i=1_\La$, the {\it Gabriel quiver} of $\Lambda$ (sometimes also called the {\it ordinary quiver}) is the quiver $Q_\La$ with vertex set $Q_0=\{1,\dots,n\}$ and the arrows $i\to j$ in a bijective correspondence with a basis of the $K$-vector space $e_i(J/J^2)e_j$, where $J$ is the Jacobson radical $J=J_\La=R_Q+I$ of $\Lambda$.
 This quiver is uniquely determined by the algebra (up to permutation of vertices), and does not depend on the choice of a complete set of primitive othogonal idempotents \cite[see II.3]{ASS}.
 Moreover, for any presentation $\Lambda=KQ/I$, the Gabriel quiver of $\La$ is $Q_\La=Q$, and $Q_\Lambda$ is connected if and only if $\La$ is indecomposable as an algebra.